Understanding the changes in the Root CA change for Azure Database for MySQL Single Server

 You'll start to encounter connectivity errors while connecting to your Azure Database for MySQL server.
 You'll need to configure SSL with the BaltimoreCyberTrustRoot certificate again to maintain connectivity.

 Frequently asked questions

-No actions required if you're not using SSL/TLS.
+No actions are required if you aren't using SSL/TLS.

 No, you don't need to restart the database server to start using the new certificate.
 This root certificate is a client-side change and the incoming client connections need to use the new certificate to ensure that they can connect to the database server.